Technical overview

 A reverse proxy is an intermediary server that receives and forwards requests to a backend service.
 They are commonly used to secure traffic, or expose servers behind a firewall/private network.

-Sandhole is essentially a reverse proxy.
+Sandhole is itself a reverse proxy.
 It leverages SSH for authentication and tunneling of services, while transparently handling client requests.

-As such, it's possible to expose services publicly without needing a VPN, even behind NAT or firewalls.
+As such, it's possible to expose services publicly without needing a VPN, even when the private server is behind NAT or firewalls.

 Example flow